RohitSingh2k/web-crawler-bot/README.md

 # A simple Web Crawler Bot in java 🕷️

 This is a simple web crawler CLI app.
-You can use it search websites pages at a certain depth.
+You can use it to search website url pages at a certain depth.

 ## Requirements 🪶️